As consumer tech advances, many customers now expect businesses to communicate with them in a user-oriented, tech-forward way.

 WhatsApp Business Disadvantages

-Though some micro-business owners may relish another way to interact with their prospects, problems arise when more than one person is responsible for dealing with enquiries.
+Though some micro-business owners may relish another way to interact with their customers and prospects, problems arise when more than one person is responsible for dealing with enquiries.
 Because your WhatsApp Business presence is tied to a single device, it can be tough to delegate the task to other team members or to use it at scale.

 Though there are professional messaging tools out there that link with WhatsApp Business (through its API) which allow you to delegate WhatsApp messaging, these tools can be expensive and range wildly in how easy they are to set up and use.